WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 >
 > This combinator is used to create recursive functions in lambda calculus, as it allows for self-application of functions.

+## Encoding

+Lambda calculus is a **universal model of computation**, meaning it can simulate any Turing machine.
+However, it is not very practical for real-world computation due to its simplicity and lack of built-in data types.
+Up till now, we have only discussed the **pure** lambda calculus which isn't very useful for practical computation.
+But by **encoding** data types and operations we obtain similar expressive power seen in regular programming languages!

+### Booleans

+We can encode **boolean values** in lambda calculus using **Church encoding**.
+This encoding represents `true` as a function that takes two arguments and returns the first one, and `false` as a function that takes two arguments and returns the second one.[^CE]

 ---
 {{< support >}}